olleharstedt/olleharstedt.github.io/_posts/2017-12-02-adapting-predator-prey.md

 ![Adapting]({{ site.url }}/assets/img/Selection_101.png)

 At `t = 3000`, start hunting foxes.
-The bunny population reaches the carrying capacity quickly.
+The bunny population reaches the carrying capacity quickly when the predators are gone.